 For the Cake: Combine sugar, baking powder, salt, cinnamon, cloves, baking soda, nutmeg, eggs, and vanilla in the bowl of a stand mixer fitted with the whisk attachment.
 Mix on low to moisten, then increase to medium and whip until thick and fluffy, about 5 minutes.
 Add melted butter in a steady stream, then reduce speed to low and add the flour.
 Once smooth, add the fruit purée and mix only until well combined.
 Fold in the toasted pecans with a flexible spatula, scraping the bowl along the bottom and sides to ensure it's well mixed throughout.

 Bake until the cake is well-risen and golden brown, about 45 minutes.
 A toothpick inserted into the center will have a few crumbs still attached when removed, and your fingertip will leave a slight indentation in the puffy crust.
 Transfer to a heat-safe surface or a wire rack, and cool until no trace of warmth remains, at least 90 minutes (the time will vary depending on the cast iron's gauge and the type of cooling surface).

-To Finish: Top the cake with 2 1/2 cups of your favorite cream cheese frosting or buttercream, along with a scattering of toasted pecans.
+To Finish: Top the cake with about 2 cups of your favorite cream cheese frosting or buttercream, along with a scattering of toasted pecans.
 Enjoy immediately, or leave at room temperature until ready to serve, up to 24 hours at cool room temperature.
 After cutting, wrap leftover slices individually and store at cool room temperature up to 2 days more.